redox-os/book/src/ch09-02-coding-and-building.md

 ### Anonymous commits

-If you are new to Git, it request your username and email before the first commit on some offline repository, if you don't want to insert your personal information, run:
+If you are new to Git, it requests your username and email before the first commit on some offline repository, if you don't want to insert your personal information, run:

 - Repository